Stream And Consumer Configuration

 Please consult the following documentation on creating a stream (and ensure your NATS server has been configured to allow jetstreams):

-Typically, this can be achieved using the and following the prompts:
+Typically, this can be achieved using the NATS cli and following the prompts:

 As long as the stream exists, when a subscription is started, the router will attempt to identify an existing consumer.
 This identification is the name (supplied by the consumerName